 Avoid taxi scams

 When I arrive at a hectic taxi/riksja/tuktuk stand, I often select the driver who is least interested (or is maybe even taking a nap).
-Chance is little he/she will have malicious plans.
+Chance is little that he or she will have malicious plans.
 Another tip is to ask your hostel/guesthouse for telephone numbers of reliable taxi drivers in town.
 It may require a slightly longer wait compared to taking a taxi off the street, but at least you know you’re with a reliable driver.
 Beware of taxi’s which already have 1 or more person(s) in it (although in some countries this is common practice).

 Don’t flash fancy electronics and jewelry

-I’m terrible in this… I always carry my DSLR around my neck.
+I’m terrible in this.
+I always carry my DSLR around my neck.
 However, I would advice you not to do this and keep valuables out of sight.
 This also includes expensive (or expensive-looking) jewelry or laptops/tablets.

 Don’t dress too sexy

 A travel safety tip for the female solo backpacker.
 Make sure to check the dress code of a country.
-However, even if the dress code ‘allows’ sexy clothing, make you feel comfortable wearing it in your destination.
+However, even if the dress code ‘allows’ sexy clothing, make sure you feel comfortable wearing it in your destination.
 I usually adapt to what other young local women wear.

 You’re less vulnerable when you are with company.
 When traveling by bus or train, I usually try to make contact with a fellow local passenger.
-There is 99% chance he/she will take good care of you during the trip.
+There is 99% chance he or she will take good care of you during the trip.
 I also often let long-distance bus drivers know that I’m a foreigner.
 For example, during a bus ride from China into Laos (this bus ride is famous for theft), the friendly bus driver arranged a 1-person bed in front of the bus.
 During this bus ride three people got mugged (all sleeping in the back of the bus).
-I truly believe it’s the little things that can make a difference.
+I truly believe it’s the little things that can make a big difference.

 Listen to locals